invertase/react-native-apple-authentication/README.md

 1. Why does `full name` and `email` return `null`?
    - Apple only returns the `full name` and `email` on the first login, it will return `null` on the succeeding login so you need to save those data.
    - For testing purposes, to be receive these again, go to your device settings; `Settings > Apple ID, iCloud, iTunes & App Store > Password & Security > Apps Using Your Apple ID`, tap on your app and tap `Stop Using Apple ID`.
 You can now sign-in again and you'll receive the `full name` and `email.
-   - Keep in mind you can always access the email server-side by inspecting the `id_token` returned from Apple when verifying the user.
+   - Keep in mind you can always access the `email` property server-side by inspecting the `id_token` returned from Apple when verifying the user.

 2. How to change button language?
     - Native Apple Button component reads language value from CFBundleDevelopmentRegion at Info.plist file.
 By changing CFBundleDevelopmentRegion value you can change default language for component.